xzzulz/xoL/README.md

 # xoL

-## xoL graphical programming language
+## xoL visual programming language concept

 xoL is a graphic based programming language.
 Currently just a concept design, as it has not been implemented.
 It is an attempt to create a graphical language, that can be as good or better than text based languages.
 The language intro is also here: http://xol.space